 Issue 08 • Atsushi NakajimaIn the ninth lunar month of Tianhan 2 (99 B.C.E.), during the reign of Emperor Wu of the Han Dynasty, Commander of the Cavalry Li Ling led a force of five thousand foot soldiers north from the border fort of Zheluzhang.

 Get A Public Space as you like it: the print magazine, the digital version, or a print and digital bundle.
 The best value?
-Subscribe to A Public Space and receive four new issues of the magazine as well as exclusive access to the online archive.
+Subscribe to A Public Space and receive three new issues of the magazine as well as exclusive access to the online archive.